 Health Department Press Releases

-The Department works to protect, promote and improve the health of all people in Florida through integrated state, county and community efforts.
+DOH protects, promotes and improves the health of all people in Florida through integrated state, county and community efforts.

 For an archive of all of our previous press releases, please see our Archive Page.